Texas-Robotics-Academy/markdown/in_person/programming_cloning.md

 # Cloning the Exercises

 {{ site.data.alerts.note }}
-We won't really be exploring how git works for the academy, but we will use it to clone (think "download") the exercises for the camp.
+We won't really be exploring how git works for the academy, but we will use it to clone, or download, the exercises for the camp.
 {{ site.data.alerts.end }}

-1. Run the following git command to get you C++ exercises.
+1. Run the following git command in the terminal to get your C++ exercises.

 {{site.data.alerts.terminal_commands}}
 cd ~